Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

 ### Not leaking variables into the global scope

-- In browser land - if you are not using modules, it is a good practice to wrap your code inside iife to make sure:
+- In the browser environment (if you are not using module system), it is a good practice to wrap your code inside IIFE to make sure:
-    - You are not leaking any global variables into global scope.
+    - You are not leaking any global variables/functions into global scope.
-    - Your variables are not overwriten by later scripts that also can acces global scope.
+    - Your variables cannot be overwritten by any other scripts that also might be accessing global scope.
-    - You do not overwrite global variables with variables that you define with the same name.
+    - You do not accidentally overwrite global variables of other scripts by using the same name.

 ```js
 <DOCTYPE html>